ale-qaeng/helloPlaywrightPytest/README.md

-# helloPlaywrightPytest
+# helloPlaywrightPytest project

-Playwright and Pytest playground for dummy learning to automate stuff ...
+My test dummy using Playwright/Pytest to learning to automate stuff making life more efficiency and happier ...

+ -- This Is The Way (Mandalor)